-- 4.1 Offeror Experience - a.
+- a.
 Summary of Offeror's overall experience to include general technical capabilities.
 Examples include corporate experience with technology, relevant educational background, depth of knowledge, and publications. - b.
-Summary of Offeror's overall experience to include products and examples of their successful application. - 4.2 Offeror Management Approach - a.
+Summary of Offeror's overall experience to include products and examples of their successful application.

+- a.
 Summary of company's program management approach for the execution of the IDIQ and respective task orders.
 Examples include timely submission of status reports, ability to accurately project and reliably follow schedules, production of quality deliverables on time and budget, and overall program management of the contract to include achievement of cost, schedule, and performance objectives. - b.
-Summary of Offeror's intellectual property strategy to include what (if any) intellectual property rights the Offeror may be willing to provide the Government and what (if any) rights the Government may already have in the Offeror's solution from previous development contracts. - 4.3 Approach to the PWS
+Summary of Offeror's intellectual property strategy to include what (if any) intellectual property rights the Offeror may be willing to provide the Government and what (if any) rights the Government may already have in the Offeror's solution from previous development contracts.

 - a.
 Execution of the tasks in PWS Section C.6, Culvert Denial Program Tasks, and PWS Attachment B, Inspection Challenge. - b.
 Solution to the Inspection Challenge. - c.
 Time it takes your solution to determine the presence or absence of a weapon concealed in or around a culvert. - d.
 How expeditiously the system identifies and locates multiple simulated IEDs, trigger devices, and other objects of interest and how this information is plotted on a map. - e.
 Location accuracy when item of interest is found. - f.
-Number of personnel required to operate your solution. - 4.4 Supporting Information
+Number of personnel required to operate your solution.

 - a.
 Resistance of your solution to weather and its ability to operate in darkness. - b.
 Communication approach - c.
 Size, weight, power requirements of your solution. - d.
 Training, skills, knowledge, and experience required to operate your solution. - e.
 If using a radio in the solution, please fill out and submit a completed DD Form 1494 in Section - j.
-This completed form shall be attached to the Offeror's white paper as an appendix and will not count against the page count limitation. - 4.5 Pricing
+This completed form shall be attached to the Offeror's white paper as an appendix and will not count against the page count limitation.

+4.5 Pricing